yegarti/pysonofflan/README.rst

 Features
 --------

-* Discover all devices on local network (192.168.0.0/24, 192.168.1.0/24)
+* Discover all devices on local network
-* Discover IP address for device with known Device ID (from eWeLink app)
 * Read device state
 * Switch device ON/OFF
 * Listen for state changes announced by the device (e.g. by physical switch)